sap-tutorials/Tutorials/tutorials/workzone-workshop2-create-workspace/workzone-workshop2-create-workspace.md

 Congratulations!
 You're done!

-If you would like to implement the same SAP Work Zone, using your own subaccount, you can follow this tutorial mission: [Create Your First Digital Workplace Using SAP Work Zone](mission.workzone-first.html).
+If you would like to implement the same SAP Work Zone, using your own subaccount, you can follow this tutorial mission: [Create Your First Digital Workplace Using SAP Work Zone](mission.workzone-first).

+[DONE]
+[ACCORDION-END]